TransistorSmoke/manga-read-list/README.md

-Reading status for each manga that I used to have
+Reading status for each manga that I used to have.
+[manga-read-list-board.netlify.app]manga-read-list-board.netlify.app

 # Getting Started with Create React App